nbw/japan/content/posts/nareru.md

 10. **Dinner:** I try to get home by 5:30ish and my homestay family makes me dinner.

 11. **Evenings:**  Play with the kids a little bit, but mostly just study more.
-I start to hammer on the script memorization (it requires me to speak outloud so I don't really do that at cafes or libraries), etc..
+I start to hammer on the script memorization (it requires me to speak out loud so I don't really do that at cafes or libraries), etc..

 12. **Sleep.**